 Penetration Pricing vs Price Skimming

-Penetration pricing is a pricing strategy wherein a seller introduces its products at a low price for a particular period of time in order to attract a larger market share.
-The school of thought behind the strategy is that lower prices will attract more customers and help a company to develop a good market share by shifting the focus of the customers from the competitors to the company.
-Afterward, the company increases back the price of the product to its normal price.
+Penetration pricing is a pricing strategy wherein a seller introduces its products at a low price for a particular time to attract a larger market share.
+The school of thought behind the plan is that lower prices will attract more customers and help a company develop a good market share by shifting the customers’ focus from competitors.
+Afterward, the company increases the product’s price to its normal price.

-This has been a guide to Penetration Pricing and its definition.
-Here we discuss the strategy of penetration pricing along with an example, advantages, disadvantages, and differences from price skimming.
-You may learn more about Financing from the following articles –
+This article is a guide to what is Penetration Pricing.
+Here we explain its strategy, examples, advantages, and disadvantage and compared it to price skimming.
+You may learn more about financing from the following articles: –